zack-bitcoin/amoveo-docs/design/shareable_contracts_implementation.md

 -record(contract, {code, many_types, nonce, expires, closed, result, veo}).%closed = 0 is still active, 1 is settled to source currency, 2 is settled into a different subcurrency.
 ```

-%for contract record, the result has length depending on how many-types there are.
+% for contract record, the result has length depending on how many-types there are.
 How do we make this compatible with our merkle trees?

 the shareable contracts use 3 trees: colored-accounts, colored-channels, contracts.